 17. Botulism

 If you use poison to keep the rodent population in check, be aware your chickens can be poisoned by pecking at the carcass.
-You should dispose of any dead animals you find somewhere they can’t be accessed.
+It would help if you disposed of any dead animals you find somewhere they can’t access them.

 Botulism can also be caused by fouled drinking water (usually by ducks).
-If you keep ducks, make sure the chickens don’t make a habit of drinking water which the ducks have pooped in.
+If you keep ducks, make sure the chickens don’t make a habit of drinking water that the ducks have pooped in.

 18. Clean Their Feeders